emanehabn/pedstrain-intention/README.md

-# pedstrain-intention
+# pedestrian-intention

- #### Gather radar, dash and stereo camera sensors data by simulating vehicle movement in an Carla Simulator.
+ Gather radar, dash, and stereo camera sensor data by simulating vehicle movement in a Carla Simulator.